DamengRandom/tipify/js-reduce-method.md

 ```

-Case 3: Use for build a new array of names, like map function:
+<b>Case 3:</b> Use for build a new array of names, like map function:

 ```js
 let arrayOfNames = undefined;
 arrayOfNames = family.reduce((acc, person) => {